ccchwang/medicine-viget/README.md

 ## Workflow

 This project uses [Node-sass](https://github.com/sass/node-sass) to watch and compile .scss files, and [Browserify](http://browserify.org/) to bundle .js files.
-It's necessary to bundle the JS in order to use the `require` method.
+It's necessary to bundle the JS in order to use the [inViewport](https://www.npmjs.com/package/in-viewport) library.

 Source assets (pre-compiled JS, SASS) are saved in the `assets/` directory.
 Images and compiled files are in the `public/` directory.